itzanuragsingh/agg/content/hero/index.md

 ---
 title: 'Hi, my name is'
-name: 'Anmol Singh'
+name: 'Anurag singh Singh'
-subtitle: 'I build things on web.'
+subtitle: 'I love to build new things on internet.'
 buttonText: 'Get In Touch'
 ---

-I'm a software engineer based in Banglore, India specializing in building (and occasionally designing) exceptional websites, applications, and everything in between.
+I'm a frontend developer based in Uttar Pradesh, India specializing in building (and occasionally designing) exceptional websites.